tscholak/tscholak.github.io/_posts/2015-03-07-jekyll-and-github-pages.md

 categories: [update, guide, jekyll]
 ---

 By the time you read this, I will have tossed my old obsolete [Wordpress website](wordpress) in favor of this one, a modern [Jekyll](jekyll) powered [GitHub](github) page.
 I have started from scratch.
 The old site didn't have enough content worth rescuing.
 Unfortunately, I never found the ambition or the time to write blog posts.
-Of course, this is going to change now.
-I'm sure.
+Of course, this is going to change now. <span class="more"></span> I'm sure.
 This article is just the beginning.
 It's like ... me and blogging forever ... and ever.
 A hundred years me and blogging ... about some things.
 Something all day long.
 [Forever a hundred times ...](http://www.adultswim.com/videos/rick-and-morty/)

 Err, ok.
 So, what are Jekyll and GitHub, and why should *you* care?